uk-ai/ukai2023/_sessions/lunch-break.md

 location: Flett Theatre Foyer
 ---

-A chance to eat some lunch and view work coming from research teams across the UK selected by UK AI students and post-doctoral researchers.
+A chance to eat lunch and discuss research taking place across the UK presented by students and post-doctoral researchers working on the Turing AI Fellowships.

 **Posters format**: Up to A1 (59cm * 84cm), with portrait orientation.